Nikoloutsos/Aueb-projects/6th semester/Distributed Systems/README.md

 In lectures we talked about many protocols used in distributed systems but I did not like it.
-The lectures were not that good because they contained only deprecated theory without any practice.
+The lectures were not that good because they contained only deprecated theory without any practice.It looked like the teacher copy-pasted whole wikipedia (Even the same wiki pictures)
 So don't expect to learn a lot about distributed systems from this lesson.